 In addition to documentation, as a prerequisite for the application of the regulations of hedge accounting, IAS 39 requires proof of an effective hedging relationship.
 Hedge effectiveness means that changes in fair value (for fair value hedges) or changes in cash flow (for cash flow hedges) of the hedged items are compensated by changes in the opposite direction in the fair value or by changes in the cash flows of the hedging instruments, in each case relating to the hedged risk.

 The purpose of derivatives that are used as hedging instruments in conjunction with a cash flow hedge is to hedge future cash flows.
 A risk with regard to the amount of future cash flows exists in particular for loans at floating interest rates and planned transactions that are highly likely to occur.
 Derivative financial instruments used in conjunction with cash flow hedge accounting are recognized at fair value.
 The gain or loss on measurement is split between an effective and an ineffective portion.
 The effective portion is the portion of the gain or loss on measurement that represents an effective hedge of the cash flow risk.
-This is recognized directly in equity under a special heading (cash flow hedge reserve), after taking into account deferred taxes.
+This is recognized directly in equity under a special heading (cash flow hedge reserve), after taking deferred taxes into account.
 The ineffective portion deriving from measurement is recognized on the other hand in profit or loss in the income statement.
-The general recognition rules for the transactions underlying the hedged cash flows do not change.
+The general accounting rules applicable to the transactions underlying the hedged cash flows remain unchanged.
 Following the termination of the hedging relationship, the amounts recorded in the reserve are always transferred to the income statement when gains or losses in connection with the hedged item are recognized in profit or loss or when the underlying transaction is not actually expected to occur anymore.

-The Aurubis Group furthermore enters into hedging relationships that do not satisfy the strict requirements of IAS 39 and cannot therefore be accounted for in accordance with the regulations on hedge accounting.
-Nevertheless, these hedging relationships comply from an economic point of view with the principles of risk management.
-Moreover, no hedge accounting is applied in the case of the monetary assets and liabilities recognized in connection with foreign currency hedging, because the gains and losses on the hedged items that have to be realized on the foreign currency translation in profit or loss in accordance with IAS 21 are accompanied by gains and losses on the derivative hedging instruments and more or less compensate one another in the income statement.
+The Aurubis Group furthermore enters into hedging relationships that do not satisfy the strict requirements of IAS 39 and cannot therefore be accounted for in accordance with the hedge accounting regulations.
+Nevertheless, from an economic point of view, these hedging relationships comply with the principles of risk management.
+Moreover, hedge accounting is also not applied in the case of the monetary assets and liabilities recognized in connection with foreign currency hedging, because the foreign currency translation gains and losses on the hedged items that need to be realized in profit or loss in accordance with IAS 21 are accompanied by gains and losses on the derivative hedging instruments and more or less compensate one another in the income statement.

-Financial assets and financial liabilities that fall under IAS 39 could under certain circumstances be allocated irrevocably on initial recognition to the subcategory “fair value option”.
+Financial assets and financial liabilities that fall under the scope of IAS 39 could under certain circumstances be allocated irrevocably to the subcategory “fair value option” upon initial recognition.
 The Aurubis Group has not made use of the fair value option either for financial assets or for financial liabilities.